bem-site/bem-method/method/declarations/declarations.en.md

 ![A way of creating a declaration](declarations__fs2decl.en.png)

->In [bem-components](https://en.bem.info/libs/bem-components/), the method of creating a declaration via the introspection of a file structure is used for the [Dist](https://en.bem.info/libs/bem-components/)-based library distribution.
+> In [bem-components](https://en.bem.info/libs/bem-components/), the method of creating a declaration via the introspection of a file structure is used for the [Dist](https://en.bem.info/libs/bem-components/)-based library distribution.

-## Algebra of declarations
+## Work with declarations

 Declarations can help you manage the build process.
 For instance, you can combine different page declarations into one and build the entire project at once instead of page by page.
 In addition to combining declarations, you can reuse them, extract their common and different parts.